tomato salad made with heirloom tomatoes of all colors served in a glass serving bowl on a marble table

 Here’s what YOU WILL NEED:

-tomato salad ingredients tomato onion garlic basil olive oil salt and pepper on marble table
+ingredients for tomato salad tomato cloves of garlic olive oil red onion salt and pepper

 2 large ripe tomatoes